irmen/prog8/docs/source/libraries.rst

 Routines to convert strings to numbers or vice versa.

 - numbers to strings, in various formats (binary, hex, decimal)
-- strings in decimal format into numbers
-- (TODO: strings in hex and binary format into numbers)
+- strings in decimal, hex and binary format into numbers

 textio (txt.*)
 --------------